 This handout is intended to assist students from Xavier University choose the medical, dental, etc. schools to which they will apply.

 NOTE: Admission requirements for health professions schools may change from year to year.
-Therefore, students who are interested in applying to allopathic (M.D.) medical school should periodically refer to the most recent edition of the Association of American Medical Colleges (AAMC) Medical School Admission Requirements for detailed entry requirements and admissions info for U.S. medical schools.
-A copy of this book and similar publications for osteopathic medical, dental, optometry, etc. schools are available in the Premedical Office.
+Therefore, students who are interested in applying to allopathic (M.D.) medical school should periodically refer to the Association of American Medical Colleges (AAMC) online resource Medical School Admission Requirements (MSAR) for detailed entry requirements and admissions info for U.S. medical schools.
+A copy of frequented sections of MSAR and similar resources for osteopathic medical, dental, optometry, etc. schools are available in the Premedical Office.
 Admission requirements information may also be obtained by visiting official professional school websites.

 How to Select Medical, Dental, etc. Schools To Which You Will Apply: Most students do no have the time or money to apply to ALL of the health profession schools of a given type.
 Therefore, we suggest you carefully choose those to which you apply.
 There are many resources available that you can utilize to explore the health professions schools you are considering.
 Periodically reviewing admission requirements information; meeting with medical, dental, etc. school recruitment representatives who visit Xavier throughout the academic year; participating in summer programs at health professions schools; and talking to students who are enrolled at the schools you are considering (especially Xavier alumni) are just a few ways to gain perspective on the schools you may apply to during the summer between junior and senior years.
 In terms of the actual number of schools students pay to apply to, we generally encourage students applying to medical school to apply to 10 (unless you are from CA in which case you should apply to 12) and students applying to other types of health professions schools to apply to 3-5.
 Some factors to consider in choosing the specific schools are: